APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 	- Basically Wade was correct

 	- They blamed literally all parties involved but senior administration---Eli Tsives, parents and the greater community, protesters, chaos of the situation, bad or nonexistent policy, literally everyone.
 It looks like a carefully constructed document for vague accountability measures and policy suggestions with targeted explanations using blame shifting for serious security failures sprinkled in.
-Aka they are using accountability and policy suggestions as a vehicle for serious failures with carefully chosen parties to burden the blame.
+Aka they are using accountability and policy suggestions as a vehicle for the explanation of serious failures with carefully chosen parties to burden the blame.

-	- The police were largely blamed for a failure in following proper mutual aid protocols
+	- The police were largely blamed for a failure in following proper mutual aid protocols.
+Otherwise the document seeks to largely exonerate them.

-	- Otherwise the document seeks to largely exonerate them
+	- The end of the article uses vague policy platitudes to direct blame at "UCLA," (who is UCLA?) but it is clear what they are implying.

 - **Administrative failures**